 SHXCXCHCXSH - OUFOUFOF

 Stepping out of the comfort zone of their celebrated back catalogue of experimental melody making, the Swedish duo SHXCXCHCXSH have shifted focus on their fourth album OUFOUFOF to rhythm.
-They phrase it "conceptual" rhythm but I prefer "unyielding" or perhaps even "arresting" rhythm.
+They phrase it "conceptual" rhythm but I prefer "arresting" or perhaps even "unyielding" rhythm.
 Ultimately, we're bequeathed eight seriously challenging tracks, composed primarily of well-oiled drum workouts, that declare the death of SHXCXCHCXSH.
 SHXCXCHCXSH is dead, long live the new, conceptual SHXCXCHCXSH.

 Drawing parallels with Shaking the Habitual, the fourth album from The Knife, where the Swedish siblings presented an uncompromising statement on the status of their musical minds at the time, this, on the back of their three previous, melodic albums, is easy.
 Both duos bravely flying the flag of conceptual art.
 Back in 2013, I said that "art defeated entertainment", the fine line between enjoying and appreciating was crossed.

 SHXCXCHCXSH set out to create music for the club but not with the usual 4/4 approach:

 …the main focus being our relationship with the dancers' minds and how we do our best to fuck with them.